This post contains affiliate links.

 The rugged canyon walls were another highlight of the botanical garden

-How to get to Charco del Ingenio from San Miguel de Allende
+How to get to the Botanical Garden in San Miguel de Allende

-There are two ways to get to Charco del Ingenio from San Miguel.
-The fastest way is by Uber but the cheapest option is on foot.
-I’ll tell you how to do both!
+There are three ways to get to the botanical garden in San Miguel.
+The fastest way is by Uber, the cheapest option is on foot, and the easiest option is with the guided tour tour.
+I’ll tell you how to do all three!

 Although, taking an Uber to the botanical garden is pretty self-explanatory.